 - The class teachers have the responsibility of informing the SENCO about a child with learning difficulties beyond those which can be addressed within quality first teaching.
 Quality first teaching is that which is adapted and personalised to meet the individual needs of the majority of children and young people.
-This is the first step in responding to pupils who have or may have SEND, as outlined in the 2014 Code of Practice. - Where a pupil is identified as having SEND, the class teacher will take action to remove barriers to learning and put effective special educational provision in place. - To consult with parents about concerns. - To write a care plan (CP) using Edukey. - To carry out plans from all care plan targets. - To plan and monitor work in conjunction with the SENCO which may also be carried out by Support Staff.
+This is the first step in responding to pupils who have or may have SEND, as outlined in the 2014 Code of Practice. - Where a pupil is identified as having SEND, the class teacher will take action to remove barriers to learning and put effective special educational provision in place. - To consult with parents about concerns. - To write an Individual Target Plan (ITP). - To carry out plans from all ITP targets. - To plan and monitor work in conjunction with the SENCO which may also be carried out by Support Staff.